sqlalchemy-filterset/sqlalchemy-filterset/README.md

 ## Basic Usage

-<span style="color:red">todo: full example of a simple web application with description for each step.</span>

 In the example provided, a FilterSet called ProductFilterSet is defined to filter records from a Product database model.
 The ProductFilterSet class has several attributes, each of which is an instance of a Filter object.